Diversity, Equity, Inclusion & Community

 swetha.sekhar@duke.edu

-“Being a member of DEIC is my first real experience as part of a DEI initiative or as a student representative.
-DEI has always been important to me, especially with my own experiences as a minority woman in STEM, so I’m really looking forward to being in MEMS DEIC with other like-minded engineers to be able to make a difference for the MEMS community.”
+“Being a member of the committee is my first real experience as part of such an initiative or as a student representative.
+Diversity, equity and inclusion has always been important to me, especially with my own experiences as a minority woman in STEM, so I’m really looking forward to being in the committee with other like-minded engineers to be able to make a difference for the MEMS community.”

 students sitting at outdoor table with service dog